Cash flow is how you ensure you have enough cash on hand to cover your basic short-term expenses such as operations and payroll.

 Here are some of the insights you can’t get out of your company’s cash flow statement:

-- Net income — As you can see from the direct and indirect method examples, the cash flow statement does not include income or losses from non-cash items, like amortization or depreciation, so it doesn’t show your entire net income.
+- Net income — As you can see from the direct and indirect method examples, the cash flow statement does not include income or losses from non-cash items, like depreciation or amortization (monthly debt payments), so it doesn’t show your entire net income.

 - Profitability — Profit is calculated as net sales minus the cost of goods sold, and since the cash flow statement doesn’t include total sales or cost of goods sold it can’t be used to calculate profit.